Visuo-Haptic Object Perception for Robots: An Overview: Multimodal Machine Learning

 \citet{Baltrusaitis2019Multimodal} further categorize multimodal translation into two categories: \textit{example-based} and \textit{generative}.
 Example-based models use a dictionary, which makes models large, task-specific and unwieldy.
 In contrast, generative approaches construct a model to perform the translation.
 However, generative models are challenging to build as they require understanding both the source and target modality \citep{Baltrusaitis2019Multimodal}.

 Three broad categories can be identified within generative models: \textit{rule-based}, \textit{encoder-decoder}, and \textit{continuous generation} models \citep{Baltrusaitis2019Multimodal}.
 Rule-based models rely on pre-defined rules to translate features.
 They are more likely to generate syntactically or logically correct translations.
-However, they are limited to producing formulaic translations.
-In addition, they often require complex pre-processing pipelines to create the features used for the translation \citep{Baltrusaitis2019Multimodal}.
-Encoder-decoder models encode the source modality to a latent representation which is then used by a decoder to generate the target modality \citep{Keren2018Deep}.
+Typically, the representation of each modality should share similarities with the representations of the other modalities; for example, \cite{Falco2017CrossModal} employ point clouds as a visuo-haptic common representation, and they combine data pre-processing, feature engineering and transfer learning techniques to realize an effective mapping.
+In fact, this category of approaches often requires complex pre-processing pipelines to create the features used for the translation \citep{Baltrusaitis2019Multimodal}.
+Encoder-decoder models, on the other hand, encode the source modality to a latent representation which is then used by a decoder to generate the target modality \citep{Keren2018Deep}, reducing the requirements of data pre-processing and feature engineering, although typically requiring larger amounts of data to obtain effective mappings.

 Continuous generation models generate the target modality continuously based on a stream of source modality inputs and are most suited for translating between temporal sequences.
-These models require temporal consistency between modalities \citep{Baltrusaitis2019Multimodal}.
+In general, these models require temporal consistency between modalities \citep{Baltrusaitis2019Multimodal}; however, learning from weakly-paired training data has been recently attempted by \cite{Liu2019Active}, using sparse dictionary learning.